martusheff/Pathfinder/README.md

 Steps:
 1) Select a Start Point
-2) Select and End Point
+2) Select an End Point
 3) Fill in Custom Barriers
 4) When ready, hit the spacebar.
 5) The algorithm will search for the shortest path between the two points (should one exist).